user4302/goro/README.md

-# Git Repository Manager (v0.1.1)
+# Git Repository Manager (v0.2.0)

 A TUI-based tool for managing multiple Git repositories in one place with an intuitive interface.

-## Features (v0.1.1)
+## Features (v0.2.0)

 - Track multiple Git repositories
 - Intuitive TUI interface with repository list and details view
 - View repository status and details at a glance
-- Add and remove repositories with ease
+- Add, edit, and remove repositories with ease
+- Interactive dialogs for repository management
+- Status bar with current operation feedback
+- Cross-platform support (Windows, Linux, macOS)
 - Plugin system for extending functionality (coming soon)
-- Cross-platform support (Windows, Linux, macOS)
-- Status bar with current operation feedback

 ## Installation